DanielBradford/rubic/README.md

 1. Created a new application using the Heroku dashboard.
 2. Go to settings tab, click on 'reveal config vars' and add config vars such as IP (0.0.0.0), PORT (5000), MongoDB Name, MongoDB URI (URL with DB name and password).
-3. Install Heroku via the console using 'npm install -g Heroku'.
+3. Install Heroku via the console using 'pip3 install -g Heroku'.
 4. Log into Heroku via the console using 'heroku login' and follow the on screen instructions to log in.
 5. Create a requirements.txt via the console using 'pip3 freeze > requirements.txt'.
 6. Create a Procfile via the console using 'echo web: python app.py > Procfile'.